t-thanh/py6sigma-notebook/README.md

 # py6sigma-notebook
-Collection of Python notebook for Sux Sigma tools
+Collection of Python notebook for Six Sigma tools